 It's important to know these digestive symptoms often have more common causes.
 Conditions like IBS are frequent culprits.
 Jumping into a restrictive diet or unverified herbal supplements can sometimes do more harm than good.

 Not for most people.
-Commercial parasite cleanses are not medically proven, not FDA-regulated, and carry real risks including nausea, diarrhea, dangerous herb-drug interactions, and nutrient deficiencies from restrictive diets.
+Commercial parasite cleanses are not FDA-regulated and carry real risks, including nausea, diarrhea, dangerous herb-drug interactions with 6+ medication classes, and nutrient deficiencies.
 Some ingredients (like ascaridole in Chenopodium ambrosioides) can be toxic.
 Pregnant women, children, elderly, and anyone with chronic illness or on prescription medications should avoid them entirely.

 Key Takeaways